 The Shirokiya was a high-rise building with eight floors above the ground and two underground levels.
 The fire broke out in the toy section located on the fourth floor and blared up all the way up to the eighth floor.
 Twenty-nine pump trucks and three ladder trucks were dispatched to extinguish the fire, illustrating just how big the fire was.
 In the end, the death toll amounted to fourteen, eight of them women, who died by falling from the sixth and seventh floor.
 It was the first fire disaster in a high-rise building in Japanese history.

 Well, this is a mere urban myth, counters Professor Shoichi Inoue.
 According to him, the female workers at Shirokiya’s were escaping from the disaster by the skin of their teeth.
-They simply could not afford to pay attention to curious spectators.
-He argues that women back then were used to publicly exposing themselves, so that they must have been quite insensitive to onlookers.
-There are some stories to support his postulation: on the way back from their groceries, when caught by a gust of wind, most women rather held tightly onto their shopping bags than clasping the bottom of their kimono to avoid it being lifted.
-Also, it was a common to see women clad in kimono casually stepping over someone lying on the floor.
-More shockingly even, up until the beginning of 1960s, in farming villages, women were working on the fields with their kimono gathered up around their waist, and people often saw them urinating standing on footpaths between the rice paddies in bright day light.
-From these stories we can conclude that women back in the days of koshimaki clearly did not have the same level of physical shame as women nowadays.
+They could not afford to pay attention to curious spectators.
+He argues that women back then were used to publicly exposing themselves so that they must have been quite insensitive to onlookers.
+There are some stories to support his postulation: on the way back from their groceries, when caught by a gust of wind, most women instead held tightly onto their shopping bags than clasping the bottom of their kimono to avoid it being lifted.
+Also, it was common to see women clad in kimono casually stepping over someone lying on the floor.
+More shockingly even, up until the beginning of the 1960s, in farming villages, women were working on the fields with their kimono gathered up around their waist, and people often saw them urinating standing on footpaths between the rice paddies in bright daylight.
+From these stories, we can conclude that women back in the days of koshimaki did not have the same level of physical shame as women nowadays.
 They seemed to have accepted self-exposure as an inevitable daily practice.

 Then, where did this myth originate from?
 To sum up Prof. Inoue’s findings:

 So, that’s that.
-Yet, some questions remain.
+Some questions remain.
 What was the actual reason that modern underwear gained so much popularity and prevailed among Japanese women?
 When and how did that happen?
 Since when did women start developing a sense of shame about self-exposure?